alexcarchiar/bank/Documentation/Documentation.md

 - class constructor
 - class string format (used when print(Employee) is called)
 - class string representation used to have a quick representation of Employee's attributes (it is shorter than string format)
+- addToDatabase(self, mydb) stores into the database the current Employee

 #### Private